jamieveenswijk/Workout/Basic-Training-Guide.md

-# List of basic exercises devided on muscle groups
+# List Of Basic Exercises Devided By Muscle Groups

 ### Chest